Package insert / prescribing information

 Juvenile Animal Study

 In a study in which memantine (0, 15, 30 or 45 mg/kg/day) was orally administered to rats during the juvenile period of development (postnatal days [PND] 14 through 70), delays in sexual maturation were noted in males and females at all but the lowest dose tested, and body weight was reduced at the high dose.
-In rats orally administered memantine as a single dose (PND 14) or three daily doses (PND 14-16), neuronal lesions were observed in several areas of the brain at all but the lowest dose tested.
+In rats orally administered memantine as a single dose (PND 14) or three daily doses (PND 14 to 16), neuronal lesions were observed in several areas of the brain at all but the lowest dose tested.
 Adverse neurobehavioral effects (decreased auditory startle habituation) were observed at the high dose.
-The no- effect dose for developmental toxicity was the lowest dose tested (15 mg/kg/day).
+The no-effect dose for developmental toxicity was the lowest dose tested (15 mg/kg/day).

 Because strategies for the management of overdose are continually evolving, it is advisable to contact a poison control center to determine the latest recommendations for the management of an overdose of any drug.
 As in any cases of overdose, general supportive measures should be utilized, and treatment should be symptomatic.
 Elimination of memantine can be enhanced by acidification of urine.

-memantine Hydrochloride USP is an orally active NMDA receptor antagonist.
+memantine hydrochloride is an orally active NMDA receptor antagonist.
 The chemical name for memantine hydrochloride is 1-amino-3,5-dimethyladamantane hydrochloride with the following structural formula:

-The molecular formula is C 12H 21N•HCl and the molecular weight is 215.76. memantine hydrochloride occurs as a fine white to off-white powder and is soluble in water.
+The molecular formula is C12H21N•HCl and the molecular weight is 215.76. memantine hydrochloride, USP occurs as a white to off-white colored powder and is slightly soluble in water.

-memantine Hydrochloride Tablets are available for oral administration as round-shaped, film-coated tablets containing 5 mg and 10 mg of memantine hydrochloride.
-The tablets also contain the following inactive ingredients: microcrystalline cellulose, croscarmellose sodium, and magnesium stearate.
-In addition, the following inactive ingredients are also present as components of the film coat: hypromellose, titanium dioxide, polyethylene glycol 400, and Triacetin.
+memantine hydrochloride tablets are available for oral administration as capsule-shaped, film-coated tablets containing 5 mg and 10 mg of memantine hydrochloride.
+The tablets also contain the following inactive ingredients: colloidal silicon dioxide, corn starch, lactose monohydrate, magnesium stearate, povidone and talc.
+In addition the following inactive ingredients are also present as components of the film coat: hypromellose, polyethylene glycol, titanium dioxide, FD & C Yellow #6 and FD & C blue #2 (5 mg tablets), black iron oxide (10 mg tablets).

 memantine - Clinical Pharmacology